Wintergreen oil is traditionally extracted from the leaves of the wintergreen plant.

 The benefits for pain are mixed

-The research into wintergreen oil or methyl salicylate as a topical pain reliever has shown mixed results, although wintergreen oil has been as a potential alternative treatment for easing lower back pain.
+The research into wintergreen oil or methyl salicylate as a topical pain reliever has shown mixed results, although wintergreen oil has been

 Times it worked